 Extended Fast Connect employs two types of fastStart elements.
 One type, called a proposal, is used to offer a choice of options for a new media session or sessions; it is formatted just as in the initial fastStart of conventional Fast Connect.
 Note that each sessionID value is chosen by the issuer of the proposal, and not by the master.
 The other type, referred to as an acceptance, is used to select and accept one or more of the offers received in a proposal.
 In both types of fastStart elements, the channel number of each OLC is chosen by the media source for that channel, just as it is done for conventional Fast Connect.
 Unlike conventional Fast Connect, proposal fastStart elements may appear in any call signalling message during the life of a call, hence it is necessary to explicitly indicate when the fastStart within the current message is to be interpreted as a proposal rather than as an acceptance.

-Extended Fast Start requires that H.245, if used, shall be tunnelled in the H.225.0 signalling channel.
-If a calling party offers Extended Fast Start support in SETUP, and the called party returns a message including h245Address (thereby requesting a separate H.245 connection), the calling party shall presume that EFC is not supported and may proceed with establishment of the requested connection.
+Extended Fast Connect requires that H.245, if used, shall be tunnelled in the H.225.0 signalling channel.
+If a calling party offers Extended Fast Connect support in SETUP, and the called party returns a message including h245Address before returning an EFC response, the calling party shall presume that EFC is not supported and may proceed with establishment of the requested connection.
+Including h245address in messages does not by itself terminate EFC, but establishing a connection to an H.245 address will cause termination of EFC.

 The Figure 1 illustrates the initial operation as an extension of Fast Connect.
 Brackets ([]) indicate optional elements.
 Note that the called party may use EFC to indicate its preference for symmetric operation: